puneetsingh99/primenumber/README.md

 # primenumber
- check whether the number entered is a prime number The goal of this project is to practice CSS and JavaScript skills
+### check whether the number entered is a prime number.
+ ### The goal of this project is to practice CSS and JavaScript skills